<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 • When the client has previously been late in paying their invoices

-• When the company is going through difficult times and needs to prioritise cash flow
+• When the company is going through difficult times and needs to improve cash flow

 • When other forms of credit control have proved ineffective

-If you’re ready to offer your client a payment plan, try our ‘Past-due invoice negotiations’ email template.
-You can send this to clients with overdue invoices to propose an installment plan, and encourage a sense of urgency by providing a response deadline in order to agree a payment plan.
+If you're ready to offer your client customer financing, try our 'Past-due invoice negotiations' email template.
+You can send this to clients with overdue invoices to propose an instalment plan and encourage a sense of urgency by providing a response deadline to agree on a payment plan.

 Which customers to give flexible payment plans to

-Flexible payment plans are not suitable for all customers and, as with any form of credit, payment plans should only be given to customers who have a good payment history.
-If you haven’t already, we recommend credit checking before offering your client flexibility in their repayments.
-Ideally, your business should be credit checking all new clients before signing them
+Consumer financing is only suitable for some customers, and, as with any form of credit, customers with a good payment history should be the only ones who receive customer payment plans.
+If you haven't already, we recommend credit checking before offering your client flexibility in their repayments.
+Your business should be credit-checking all new clients before signing them

-Distinguishing good and bad payers can be a useful exercise before deciding whether to or which payment plan to offer your client.
-You will also want to take into account the prevailing economic conditions, as payment plans may be more or less desirable to customers depending on the state of the economy.
+Distinguishing good and bad payers can be helpful before deciding whether to offer your client or which customer financing options to offer.
+Check if they have had any failed payments from previous transactions.
+You should also consider the prevailing economic conditions, as payment plans may be more or less desirable to customers depending on the state of the economy.

-If you already have existing credit limits for the customer in question, it's important not to exceed those limits when offering a payment plan, as this can put your company at even greater risk.
+Suppose you already have existing credit limits for the customer in question.
+In that case, staying within those limits when offering payment plans is essential, as not doing so can put your company at even greater risk.

 CM-202208-Offering Payment Plans to Customers - blog ad banner

-In order for payment installment plans to work, it is important that businesses set out clear terms and conditions in their contract which include:
+For instalment payment plans to work, businesses need to set out clear terms and conditions in their contract, which include the following:

 • How much each payment will be